Panzerschrek/U-00DC-Sprache-site/_posts/2023-11-02-reference-checking-refactoring.md

 #### Types with multiple reference nodes inside

-How many inner reference nodes has a specific node is determined now by type of this node.
+How many inner reference nodes has a specific node is determined now by the type of this node.
 Each type has 0 or more inner reference tags, for which reference nodes are created.
 Fundamental types, enums, raw pointers have 0 reference tags.
 Structs/classes may have 0 or more tags.